MarksTechnotes/MyBlog/content/posts/hybrid_26ai_vector_search_part_2.md

 5. Oracle joins semantic scores with relational data
 6. Results are returned to Python

 This completes the full hybrid search workflow.
+In [Part 3](https://markstechnotes.github.io/MyBlog/posts/hybrid_26ai-_19c_vector_search_part_3/) , we’ll extend this setup to **hybrid deployments** where relational data remains in a 19c database

 ---